srinikris/SpringBoard_EDA/README.md

 # SpringBoard_EDA
 EDA Projects

-This directory contains all the files that needed for the "Human Body Temperature Using EDA" project
+The sub-directory human_temp contains all the files that needed for the "Human Body Temperature Using EDA" SpringBoard Project.
+The data file(s) are present in the corresponding sub-directory.